South Africa–Sri Lanka relations

 South Africa – Sri Lanka relations refers to the current and historical relations between South Africa and Sri Lanka.
-The Government of South Africa established its resident diplomatic Mission in Colombo in September 2007.
+The Government of South Africa established its resident diplomatic mission in Colombo in September 2007.
 HE Sirisena Amarasekara is the current Sri Lankan High Commissioner to South Africa while HE Ms RP Marks is the current South African High Commissioner to Sri Lanka.
+Both countries are members of the Commonwealth of Nations.